zabbix/zabbix/templates/cloud/AWS/aws_http/README.md

 Set the macros: `{$AWS.AUTH_TYPE}`, `{$AWS.REGION}`, `{$AWS.EC2.INSTANCE.ID}`.

-For more information about manage access keys, see [official documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+For more information about managing access keys, see [official documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

 Also, see the Macros section for a list of macros used for LLD filters.